Last updated on March 3, 2023

 Maybe I’m being too harsh on the format.
 After all, it does have the best piece of hand-hate (Thoughtseize) as well as an amazing removal suite.
 There’s still a lot of room for improvement here, though.

-Pioneer Masters probably won’t be a significant part of the Pioneer meta with a lot of the most important cards in the being legal in Historic.
+Pioneer Masters probably won’t be a significant part of the Pioneer meta with a lot of the most important cards being legal in Historic.
 Only time will tell, but Pioneer needs to look forward to improve.

 If you really want to help support what we’ve got going on here, please consider checking out and pledging to our Patreon!
 It really helps us do our thing for you and would mean so much to us.